Understanding Vomiting: Causes, Symptoms, and Treatment

 Coffee Ground Vomiting

-Coffee Ground Vomiting involves the expulsion of partially digested blood, which appears coffee ground like in colour and texture.
+Coffee Ground Vomiting involves the expulsion of partially digested blood, which appears coffee ground like in color and texture.
 It can indicate bleeding in the upper gastrointestinal tract, such as from peptic ulcers or esophageal varices.

 Projectile Vomiting